MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

   - **Data.DstDoc.SessionId -** Identifies a specific document edit session within the full session for the new document

-  - **Data.DstDoc.SharePointServiceContext -** Diagnostic information from SharePoint Online requests for the new document
+  - **Data.DstDoc.SharePointServiceContext -** Diagnostic information from SharePoint requests for the new document

   - **Data.DstDoc.SizeInBytes -** Indicator of document size of new document